Does Ivanka Trump Know What "Red Pill" Means? An Investigation

 However, the term “red pill” has lately become synonymous with a right-wing political awakening.
 It was first used in this context by men’s rights groups in the TheRedPill Reddit community.
 Those who “swallow the pill” believe that it is men, not women, who are disenfranchised by society and that feminism is a dangerous political ideology.
 Many members of this community not only talk about these concepts in theoretical terms, but encourage rape and other types of violence against women.

 Perhaps with this in mind, Matrix co-creator Lilly Wachowski wrote, “Fuck both of you” in response to the tweets.
-Then she encouraged people to support BraveSpaceAlliance, a Black- and trans-led LGBTQIA center on the South Side of Chicago that is currently active in providing relief to the trans, non-binary, and intersex people suffering from the Covid-19 pandemic.
+Then she encouraged people to support BraveSpaceAlliance, a Black- and trans-led LGBTQIA centre on the South Side of Chicago that is currently active in providing relief to the trans, non-binary, and intersex people suffering from the COVID-19 pandemic.

 Musk’s tweet follows weeks of him spreading coronavirus conspiracy theories, questioning death rate statistics, and getting into arguments with officials about reopening his Tesla factory in Fremont, CA. Last month he described shelter-in-place orders as “fascist.”
 After he openly defied county orders by reopening his factory, President Donald Trump strongly supported him, both in a private phone call and with a bombastic tweet.
 It is no surprise, then, that right-wingers cheered on Musk’s tweet, since the implication is that taking the red pill now would wake up all those people who aren’t aware that coronavirus is a hoax.